 What's Sustainable Sewing?

-I was shocked to learn that according to Ecowatch, the fashion industry is the second largest polluter worldwide, after the oil industry!
-That’s really hard to imagine but appears to be true.
-We wrote about some of these concerns, in our recent article Why Millennials Should Learn To Sew where we wrote about how 3.8 billion pounds of textile waste are being dumped into the country’s landfills every year.
+I was shocked to learn that according to Ecowatch, the fashion industry is the second-largest polluter worldwide, after the oil industry!
+That's really hard to imagine but appears to be true.
+We wrote about some of these concerns, in our recent article Why Millennials Should Learn To Sew where we wrote about how 3.8 billion pounds of textile waste is being dumped into the country’s landfills every year.

 Shipping is one of the key culprits

 Considering the fact that most raw materials are shipped around the world from countries like India, China, and the US, to developing countries like Bangladesh or Pakistan where the clothing gets manufactured because the labor is cheap.
 The finished garments are then shipped back to Europe and the US or wherever the clothing is to be sold.
 The fuel costs and the carbon footprint must be immense.
 One cargo ship expels the same amount of noxious gas in 1 year as 50 million cars.
 You need only imagine the kind of damage being done in the long term!

 Surely it makes sense to sew items yourself, adding time, effort, quality, and sentimental value to items you’d sooner pass down as heirlooms than discard.
 Fill your wardrobe with a combination of sturdy basics and custom-made favorites of which you’ll simply never tire and rest assured that you will minimize the impact you are having on our precious environment and resources.

 Things to consider when sewing a sustainable garment:

 You need to ensure that you’re choosing a sustainable fabric.
 This depends on…

 - The sustainability of the fibre source, i.e.: how water/pesticide/insecticide heavy is the farming practice for this source.